RumataAst/pipex/README.md

 Through this project, I learned how to:

-  -Manage multiple processes using fork()
+- Manage multiple processes using fork()

-  -Redirect input and output using file descriptors
+- Redirect input and output using file descriptors

-  -Connect processes with pipe() to pass data between commands
+- Connect processes with pipe() to pass data between commands

 Program will be executed as follows: